nortonsolutions/3dvirtuallife/readme.md

 *1-8* - hotkeys; use the item/spell for each mapped key *m* - mini-map
 *alt-t* - toggle chat

+When you're on the inventory screen, drop an item by dragging it to the red square.
+This is also how you place a house.

 ##Things to beginners to try:
 * Talk and trade with friendlies